-If your daughter would prefer an analog way to track her period, here are some non-digital options that she can choose from.
+If your daughter would prefer an analog way to track her period, here are some period tracker books that she can choose from.

 But of course, if all else fails, you can always go back to the old school tracking on a wall calendar.

 That Time of the Month Period Tracker – I created this simple period tracker for the Mama Knows It All community.
 You can click here to download for free, or purchase on Amazon for $5.99.

 My Prickly Days Period Journal – This simple period journal has an adorable cactus theme.
 It’s a fantastic value at under seven bucks, and is especially good for younger girls.

 Period Tracker for Tweens – A straightforward tracker that’s perfect for girls who aren’t looking for frills

 Getting Started: A Personal Menstruation Journal for Girls – This frilly journal would be perfect as a first period gift